QuantiusBenignus/Zshelf/README.md

     #This comes after compinit:
     compdef _qlm qlm
     ```
-Please, check the bottom of supplied `.zshrc` for configuration related to this tool set.
+Please, check the top and bottom of supplied `.zshrc` for configuration related to this tool set.
 All the response aliases/functions are defined in the config file qlm.cfg.

 ## Usage